-Examples of Maintenance Technician skills, (continued)

-Senior/Supervisory skills:

-- · All skills mentioned above

-- Budgeting skills

-- Communication skills

-- Organizational skills

-- Building codes

-- · Ability to train others

-Other considerations

-In addition to maintenance tasks and skills, you need to consider:

-- number of years and type of experience;

-- formal education or training in industry designations;

-- experience working with contractors and suppliers

-- ability to take/give directions and maintain schedules;

-- administrative skills such as:

-- o organizing and prioritizing

-- o time management

-- o record keeping

-- o communication skills

-- professional attitude and appearance

-Interviewing candidates

-It is advisable to have the Maintenance Supervisor and perhaps an experienced senior Maintenance Technician conduct the interview and initiate the hiring process.
+Examples of Maintenance Technician skills, (continued) Senior/Supervisory skills: All skills mentioned above Budgeting skills Communication skills Organizational skills Building codes Ability to train others Other considerations In addition to maintenance tasks and skills, you need to consider: • number of years and type of experience; • formal education or training in industry designations; • experience working with contractors and suppliers; • ability to take/give directions and maintain schedules: • administrative skills such as: • organizing and prioritizing • time management • record keeping • communication skills • professional attitude and appearance Interviewing candidates It is advisable to have the Maintenance Supervisor and perhaps an experienced senior Maintenance Technician conduct the interview and initiate the biring process.
 This is often delegated by the Community Manager.
 The CAM Human Resource Management Course covers the interviewing and hiring procedures.
 Reference: See the Human Resources Management Participant Guide for additional information.
 It is helpful to use a Maintenance Skills Checklist during the interview to determine what skills the candidate has.
 Reference: See the Toolbox for a sample of a Maintenance Skills Checklist.